maroontress/StyleChecker/doc/rules/PostIncrement.md

 ## Description

-In general, anary operators must be followed by their operand.
+In general, unary operators must be followed by their operand.
 If the post increment/decrement operators make no sense in evaluating the expression, but only the side effects is needed, they must be replaced with pre increment/decrement ones.